 Hackney Cyclists played a big role in Look Both Ways, the successful community-driven lobby to make Shoreditch two-way again.
 Memories of the 1960s one-way gyratory racetrack as it was until early 2002 are now passing into history, and the switch to two-way has made cycling in the Shoreditch area a whole lot more convenient and pleasant.

 Together with Hackney Living Streets (the pedestrians' lobby group), we're now leading the campaign to get rid of the Stoke Newington one-way system.

-We've made a good start to restoring permeability for cycling in our borough, but there's a long way to go.
+We've made a good start to restoring permeability for cycling in our borough, but there's still a long way to go.
 Read more...